 In accordance with the Articles of Association, Björn Borg’s Board of Directors consists of a minimum of four and a maximum of eight members.
 Directors are elected annually at the Annual General Meeting (AGM) for a one-year term up until the following AGM.

-The AGM 2018 reelected the Directors Christel Kinning, Fredrik Lövstedt, Mats H Nilsson and Heiner Olbrich, and elected Göran Carlson and Alessandra Cama as new Directors.
-Martin Bjäringer and Lotta de Camps have declined re-election.
-The AGM 2018 resolved to re-elect Heiner Olbrich as Chairman of the Board of Directors
+The AGM 2019 reelected the Directors Göran Carlson, Alessandra Cama, Christel Kinning, Fredrik Lövstedt, Mats H Nilsson and Heiner Olbrich.
+Anette Klintfält was elected as a new -Director.
+The AGM 2019 resolved to re-elect Heiner Olbrich as Chairman of the Board of Directors

 An annual board review, one of the aims of which is to analyse the Board’s work and whether the Board has a composition appropriate for the company’s needs, was conducted within the company during the latter part of the fourth quarter, and its conclusions were presented in their entirety to the Nomination Committee.